NekoBarista/-Last-Updated--Api/README.md

+# -Last-Updated--Api
+A basic API to Javascript change dates to "last updated"

 So basically - I was doing an online Javascript Tutorial, and I got super cross that he hadn't updated in since 2018 and the library he was telling you to use to do this doesn't exist anymore.
 (It was not a free course!)
 There were answers in the student Q+A which pointed to a different library to do exactly this, which was also broken.